HarmoGlace/teamy/docs.md

 After doing that you can read the [starting tutorial](./tutorial-starting.html).

 Need help ?
-Contact me on Discord: `HarmoGlace#7746`
+Join the [Teamy Discord server](https://discord.gg/eMuBJMj)